rogergrambihler/ExcelWebAddnFlask/docs/lessons/runthewebsite.md

+todo: probably want to rename or break this up better

+Use Github's Import Repository option on the + menu on top of the page change to see how forking works

+This creates a new repository with the exact contents of the copied repository.
+The downside is that it doesn't count as a fork for Github.

 todo: best way to setup so user can make own alterations?
 Probably want to do a fork

 ##Install the project